Menu

 • GoPro MAX 2 User Manual

-See the extensive teardown of the orignal GoPro MAX.
+See the extensive teardown of the original GoPro MAX.

 Hardware Changes from GoPro MAX